Scrivito/scrivito-neoletter-form-widgets/readme.md

 The `Form` Widget has specific validation requirements:

 - The widget should not be placed inside another form.
-- For multi-step forms, you must include at least two steps.
 - The form ID must be a 32-character hexadecimal value.

 ## Form Step Widget
 <img src="images/form_step_preview.png" width="350" alt="Screenshot">

-The `Form Step` widget represents an individual step within a multi-step form.
+The `Form Step` widget represents an individual step within the form.
 Each step can have its own set of form elements, controls, and content.

 ### Properties
 - Items: Configure the items or content for this step.

 ### Validation
-- The step widget must be placed within a Multiple Steps Form.
+- The step widget must be placed within the form.
 - Each step must include at least one item.

 ## Form Checkbox Widget